 has Returns shell true (0) if the first argument (a word) is found in the list of subsequent arguments, false otherwise.
 Guaranteed quiet.

-hasv The same as has, but also prints the first argument if found.
+hasy The same as has, but also prints the first argument if found.
+In EAPIs listed in table 12.3, this command is banned as per section 12.3.2.